msupply-foundation/msupply_docs/content/docs/inventory/stock_takes.md

 If you have [inventory adjustment options](https://docs.msupply.org.nz/preferences:options?s[]=reasons) configured in your central server, then you are required to enter a reason when the `counted packs` specified does not match the snapshot packs.

-For example, after entering `95` for the counted quantity of this batch Amoxicillin 250mg tabs, a red \* will appear to the right of the `Reason` input, and you will need to select one of the negative inventory adjustment reasons:
+For example, after entering `95` for the counted quantity for Amoxicillin 250mg tabs - batch 166893, a red \* will appear to the right of the `Reason` input, and you will need to select one of the negative inventory adjustment reasons:

 ![Stocktake reasons](/docs/inventory/images/stocktake_reasons.png)